 Meanwhile, as the Boomers retire out of the workforce in droves (particularly in Western countries), they will retire into a public social security pension system that is set to become insolvent.
 Some Gen X governments will print money to cover the shortfall, whereas others will completely reform social security (likely reforming it into a BI system mentioned above).

-On the tech front, Gen X governments will see the release of the first true quantum computer (watch this fun description video).
+On the tech front, Gen X governments will see the release of the first true quantum computer.
 This is an innovation that will represent a true breakthrough in computing power, one that will process a range of massive database queries and complex simulations in minutes that would have otherwise taken years to complete.

 The downside is that this same processing power will also be used by enemy or criminal elements to crack any online password in existence—in other words, the online security systems that protect our financial, military, and government institutions will become obsolete nearly overnight.
 And until adequate quantum encryption is developed to counteract this quantum computing power, many sensitive services now offered online may be forced to temporarily close their online services.

 Finally, for the Gen X governments of oil-producing countries, they will be forced to transition into a post-oil economy in response to a permanently decreasing global demand for oil.
 Why?
 Because by the 2030s, carsharing services composed of massive autonomous car fleets will reduce the total number of vehicles on the road.
 Meanwhile, electric cars will become cheaper to buy and maintain than standard combustion vehicles.
 And the percentage of electricity generated by burning oil and other fossil fuels will rapidly be replaced by renewable energy sources.
 Learn more in our Future of Transportation and Future of Energy series.